cdashudu/capi-for-offline/README.md

 # Conversions API for Offline Events Python Script

-This python script is an example on how you can upload your offline events via Meta Conversions API for Offline.
+The goal of this script is to reduce the friction for Advertisers with offline store activities to be able to send offline events with Meta using Conversions API for Offline.
+A lot of clients do not have enough Dev Resources to develop a full blown Direct Integration for CAPI Offline and there are not enough partners supporting it.
+This script is a sample script which the advertisers can take and use it to send offline events with minimum lift and resources

 This is just a sample script and you can modify ths as per your use case.
+You can also schedule this script via Windows Scheduler or a Cron Job and it can run periodically to upload offline events

 ## Prerequisites

+### Python3

+This is a python script and will need [Python3 or higher installed](https://www.python.org/downloads/).

 ### Config file